smashingboxes/smashing-dev-tool/README.md

 # Smashing Dev Tool

 This is a WIP CLI for Smashing Boxes, focusing on frontend tooling and automation.
-By following the conventions this tool is built on, you can instantly add front end tooling and dev ops goodness to any Smashing project.
-Define which asset types you want to include in your Smashfile and it will build a data model of your source code that can be manipulated and queried by other modules.
+By following the conventions this tool is built on, you can instantly add front end tooling and dev ops goodness to any Smashing Boxes project.
+Define which asset filetypes you want to include in your Smashfile and it will build a data model of your source code that can be manipulated and queried by other modules.

 The goal of this project is to provide a general toolset for building optimized, well-tested client-side applications with or without backend integration.
 For this reason, no assumptions are made about 3rd-party libraries that might be used in a given project.
 Still, some assumptions must be made to maintain a relatively small set of all-purpose commands.
 Most of these assumptions are captured in `/src/config/_smashfile.coffee` and can be overridden in the Smashfile for a given project.